 LivePerson was incorporated in the State of Delaware in November 1995 and the LivePerson service was introduced in November 1998.
 In April 2000, the company completed an initial public offering and is currently traded on The NASDAQ Global Select Market and the Tel Aviv Stock Exchange.
-LivePerson is headquartered in New York City, with offices in Atlanta, Amsterdam, London, Melbourne, San Francisco, Santa Monica, Tokyo and Tel Aviv.
+LivePerson is headquartered in New York City, with offices in Atlanta, Amsterdam, Berlin, London, Melbourne, Ra'anana, Reading (UK), San Francisco and Tokyo.